EDITORA / EDITOR - VENEZUELA

 BRASIL - ITALIA

-Specialist in public opinion, big data and electoral forecasting.
-Project Coordinator for Latin America of the company AtlasIntel.
-PhD student in Political Communication at the Pontifical Catholic University of Rio de Janeiro.
+Researcher in public opinion, frame analysis and computational social sciences.
+Member of the Communication, Internet and Politics Research Group at the Pontifical Catholic University of Rio de Janeiro.

 Marketing manager of Latinoamérica21.
 Journalist with specialization in strategic communication and digital marketing.
 Experience in content marketing, creation of advertising campaigns and events.

 TRADUCTORA / TRADUTORA - BRASIL

 PhD candidate in Political Science at the Instituto de Estudos Sociais e Políticos da Universidade do Estado do Rio de Janeiro (IESP-UERJ).
 Master in Political Science at the Universidade Federal do Estado do Rio de Janeiro (UNIRIO).

 Political scientist.
 Professor of International Relations at Federal Rural Univ. of Rio de Janeiro (UFRRJ) and in the Postgraduate Program in Political Science at UNIRIO.
 PhD in Political Science from the Complutense Univ. of Madrid.
 Focused on migration, cooperation and human rights.

 Political scientist.
 Professor at the Univ. of Valencia (Spain) and external lecturer at the Univ. of Frankfurt.
 Doctor in Rule of Law and Global Governance, Univ. of Salamanca.
 Specialized in political elites, representation, party systems and comparative politics.